Toten Deanery: History

 In 1737, the Toten og Valdres prosti was established when the Hadeland, Ringerike og Toten prosti and Valdres og Hadeland prosti were reconfigured.
 The "Toten" and "Valdres" parts of the two deaneries were separated from the two larger deaneries to form a new deanery.
 The new Toten og Valdres prosti included the parishes of Biri, Vardal, Toten, Land, Aurdal, Slidre, and Vang.
 In 1805, Aurdal was divided into Søndre Aurdal and Nordre Aurdal.
 From 1814-1816, the deanery was divided into two parts: Toten og Land prosti and Valdres prosti, but this was short-lived and in 1816, they were merged together again.
 In 1825, Toten was divided into Østre Toten and Vestre Toten and the Feiring area simultaneously transferred to Hurdal.
-In 1847, Land was divided into Søndre Land and Nordre Land.
-In 1848, Slidre was divided into Vestre Slidre and Øystre Slidre.
+In 1847, Land Municipality was divided into Søndre Land Municipality and Nordre Land Municipality.
+In 1848, Slidre Municipality was divided into Vestre Slidre Municipality and Øystre Slidre Municipality.

 By a royal resolution on 30 November 1852, the deanery was divided into two: Valdres prosti (including all of Valdres and Land) and Toten prosti.
 The new Toten prosti included the municipalities of Biri, Vardal, Østre Toten, Vestre Toten, Gausdal, and Fåberg.
-On 1 May 1871, the municipality of Gausdal was transferred from Toten prosti to Søndre Gudbrandsdalen prosti.
-On 1 January 1902, the parish of Fåberg (Fåberg municipality and the town of Lillehammer) was transferred to the Sør-Gudbrandsdal prosti.
+On 1 May 1871, Gausdal Municipality was transferred from Toten prosti to Søndre Gudbrandsdalen prosti.
+On 1 January 1902, the parish of Fåberg (Fåberg Municipality and the town of Lillehammer) was transferred to the Sør-Gudbrandsdal prosti.